 We believe that choosing an online course software platform that gives you powerful features for delivering content and fostering community is the right way to go.
-And when you choose to build your online course on a Mighty Network, you’re getting a powerful online course builder, industry leading online community building features, and more.
+And when you choose to build your online course on a Mighty Network, you’re getting a powerful cultural software, industry leading online community building features, and more.
 Mighty offers flexible Spaces that bring features like forums, courses with pre-recorded or live teaching, live events, live streaming, custom course communities, messaging all members, a ton of content options, plus Q&As

 On top of that, when you use a Mighty Network your users will be able to access your branded community wherever they are across the web and native the Mighty Network app available on Android and iOS.